Beiyang government: Northern Expedition and military government (1926–1927)

 Immediately following the defeat of Wu Peifu, the Fengtian clique and the KMT had to decide what to do with the political situation in Manchuria.
 In August 1926, Jiang Zuobin, a KMT general in Hubei, was sent from Guangzhou to Mukden to discuss a possible alliance.
 Towards Winter 1926–1927, foreign observers were predicting the possibility of a Fengtian–KMT settlement.
-On 14 January, Reuters reported that Yang Yuting was working with Liang Shiyi to draw up a compromise between the two governments.
+On January 14, Reuters reported that Yang Yuting was working with Liang Shiyi to draw up a compromise between the two governments.
 During the early 1927 Fengtian–KMT negotiations, the KMT promised to "end the Northern Expedition (at Hubei, where they had already reached)", and allow the Fengtian clique to expand towards the south.
 According to the KMT, Zhang Zuolin would be made the Chair of the Central Executive Committee of the government according to the KMT, while Zhang himself wanted either himself or another Fengtian representative to be made President, with KMT representatives in the positions of Vice President and Premier.
 Zhang asked the KMT to stay to the provinces of Hunan, Hubei, Zhejiang, Sichuan, Yunnan, Guizhou, Guangdong and Guangxi, as well as ridding themselves of any foreign influence.

-The military government was seen as something that could be redeemed from warlordism.
+The military government was seen by some as something that could be redeemed from warlordism.
 There was a push for reform and reconstruction, as well as adopting a new modernity in politics.
 Below is an extract from Dagongbao in August 1927, after the NPA defeated the Kuomintang in Xuzhou:

 If [the North] could do what the KMT promulgates and shake off decadence and warlordism, [the KMT defeat in Xuzhou] might be the end of the KMT...
 Success and failure depend on one's action rather than the others’ failure...

 However, the military government was never really able to establish its legitimacy well, as Zhang Zuolin lacked the political power to make reforms.
 Additionally, NPA military failures were detrimental to the public view of the NPA.